zoola969/translator-challenge/README.md

 ### How to run
+to enable requests to google api you need to generate an API key https://cloud.google.com/docs/authentication/api-keys

 1. create .env file in the root directory with the following content:
 ```dotenv
 API_KEY=$your APIKey to google translate api